Environment and classical channels in categorical quantum mechanics: Example protocols

-A diagrammatic presentation of a key exchange protocols is in \cite{CWZ}.
+A diagrammatic presentation of a quantum key exchange protocols can be found in \cite{CWWWZ}.
 Here we provide a simplified presentation by relying on the notion of environment.
 We restrict ourselves to four representative cases.